quic-annemari/audioreach.github.io/docs/_sources/platform/raspberry_pi4.rst.txt

 2. `Create a Yocto Image <#create-a-yocto-image>`__

-3. `Setting up your Raspberry Pi <#setting-up-your-raspberry-pi>`__
+3. `Setting up the Raspberry Pi <#setting-up-the-raspberry-pi>`__

 4. `Running an AudioReach Usecase <#running-an-audioreach-usecase>`__

 5. `Troubleshooting <#troubleshooting>`__

-This page provides AudioReach Architecture overview on Raspberry Pi platform and walks through steps on how to create a Yocto image that integrates AudioReach, load that image on your Raspberry Pi4, and then run an AudioReach usecase.
+This guide provides AudioReach Architecture overview on Raspberry Pi platform and walks through steps on how to create a Yocto image that integrates AudioReach, load that image on a Raspberry Pi4 device, and then run an AudioReach usecase.

 Architecture Overview
 =====================
       .. figure:: images/raspberry_pi_reference.png
-         :figclass: fig-center
+         :figclass: fig-left
-         :scale: 80 %
+         :scale: 100 %

 The above architecture diagram illustrates the playback use-case on a Raspberry Pi using AudioReach.
 In this setup, the agmplay test app is utilized to play an